ss15859/EarthquakeNPP/Datasets/README.md

 - **x, y**: Azimuthal equidistant projection of coordinates (latitude, longitude).

   Since ETAS uses the great-circle distance between two points on a sphere (km), we project the coordinates of the events into a space where inter-event distances are in kilometers using the Azimuthal equidistant projection.
+NPPs should use these columns as the spatial locations of each earthquake.

 ## Dataset Partitioning